brightspot/react-examples/hello-graphql-apollo-cda/brightspot/README.md

-To initialize a project from scratch:
+# Initialize a project from scratch:

 ```
 npm init -y